Back

 According to archaeologist Kenneth Atkinson, "There are also some passages in the Talmud that say, during her husband's reign, that she protected Pharisees and hid Pharisees from his wrath."
 Nevertheless, the married life of the royal pair seems to have ended cordially; on his deathbed Alexander entrusted the government, not to his sons, but to his wife, with the advice to make peace with the Pharisees.

 Salome Alexandra's next concern was to open negotiations with the leaders of the Pharisees, whose places of concealment she knew.
-Having been given assurances as to her future policy, they declared themselves ready to give Alexander's remains the obsequies due to a monarch.
-By this step she avoided any public affront to the dead king, which, owing to the embitterment of the people, would certainly have found expression at the interment.
-This might have been attended with dangerous results for the Hasmonean dynasty.
+Having been given assurances as to her future policy, they declared themselves ready to give Alexander's remains the honors due to a monarch.
+In so doing, she avoided any public affront to the dead king, which — owing to the embitterment of the people — would certainly have found expression at the interment.

-Salome Alexandra received the reins of government (76 or 75 BC) at Jannaeus' camp before Ragaba, and concealed the king's death until the fortress had fallen, in order that the rigour of the siege might be maintained.
-She succeeded for a time in quietening the vexatious internal dissensions of the kingdom that existed at the time of Alexander's death; and she did this peacefully and without detriment to the political relations of the Jewish state to the outside world.
-Alexandra managed to secure assent to a Hasmonean monarchy from the Pharisees, who had suffered under Alexander.
+Salome Alexandra received the reins of government (76 or 75 BC) at Jannaeus' camp before Ragaba, and concealed the king's death until its fortress had fallen, in order that the siege might be maintained.
+She succeeded for a time in de-escalating the internal conflicts in the kingdom that existed at the time of Alexander's death, and she managed to secure assent to a Hasmonean monarchy from the Pharisees, who had suffered under Alexander.

-The Pharisees now became not only a tolerated section of the community, but actually the ruling class.
-Salome Alexandra installed as high priest her eldest son, Hyrcanus II, a man who was wholly supportive of the Pharisees and the Sanhedrin was reorganized according to their wishes and became a supreme court for the administration of justice and religious matters, the guidance of which was placed in the hands of the Pharisees.
+The Pharisees were now not only tolerated, but were allowed to flourish.
+Salome Alexandra installed her eldest son, Hyrcanus II as High Priest.
+Hyrcanus II was wholly supportive of the Pharisees and the Sanhedrin was reorganized according to their wishes, becoming a supreme court for the administration of justice and religious matters, the guidance of which was placed in the hands of the Pharisees.

-The Sadducees were moved to petition the queen for protection against the ruling party.
-Salome Alexandra, who desired to avoid all party conflict, removed the Sadducees from Jerusalem, assigning certain fortified towns for their residence.
+The Sadducees petitioned Salome Alexandra for protection against the ruling party.
+To avoid all party conflict, she removed the Sadducees from Jerusalem, assigning certain fortified towns for their residence.

-Salome Alexandra increased the size of the army and carefully provisioned the numerous fortified places so that neighbouring monarchs were duly impressed by the number of protected towns and castles which bordered the Judean frontier.
-As well, she did not abstain from actual warfare; she sent her son Aristobulus with an army to besiege Damascus, then beleaguered by Ptolemy Mennaeus.
+Salome Alexandra expanded the army and provisioned fortresses so that neighbouring monarchs were deterred by the protected towns along the Judean frontier.
+She also sent her son Aristobulus II with an army to besiege Damascus, then beleaguered by Ptolemy Mennaeus.
 The expedition reportedly achieved little.

 The last days of Salome Alexandra's reign were tumultuous.
 Her son, Aristobulus, endeavoured to seize the government, and succeeded her after her death.